hitesh-ag1/prop-chat/README.md

-# 🏠 Propchat: Intelligent Rental Lead Assistant for Singapore Agents
+# 🏠 Propchat: Chatbot to automate lead qualification for real estate agents in Singapore

 **A LangGraph-powered, tool-augmented conversational AI agent designed to automate and optimize rental lead management for real estate agents in Singapore.**